-Program pulse times for automation items 01 to 32 in programming sections [301] to [332].
+You can program pulse times for automation items 01 to 32 in programming sections [301] to [332].
 Valid entries are 001 to 255 seconds.

-Enable the Automation Pulse Times by turning OFF option 06 in the Miscellaneous Options section for the automation item (refer to programming section [131] for more information).
+You can enable the Automation Pulse Times by turning OFF option 06 in the Miscellaneous Options section for the automation item (refer to programming section [131] for more information).